Aktuell forskning

 Methods

 In the first study we used intraoral radiographs taken 1970 of participants in the dental part of the REBUS-study (that aimed to assess the need of rehabilitation of the population).
-The 835 participants come from of a cohort of a randomized selection about 30 000 of the Stockholm county population who were 18-65 years old in 1970 and who answered questionnaires about their health and their socio-economic situation.
+The 835 participants come from of a cohort of a randomized selection about 30 000 of the Stockholm county population who were 18-65 years old in 1969-70 and who answered questionnaires about their health and their socio-economic situation.
+A sample of these also had a full dental examination including intra oral radiographs.

 The trabecular pattern of the premolar region of the mandible was done visually and with a semi-automated program for assessment of risk of osteoporosis, used by Boneprox.
 In-patient data of fragility fracture events from 1970-2016 was obtained from the Swedish National Patient Register.

-In the second study the cohort is including the 16 000 participants who were 26-65 years when they answered the questionnaires and we study if their answers to the questions that concern physical capability can be associated with hip fractures during a long follow-up.
+The second study included the 16 536 participants of the REBUS cohort who were 26-65 years when they answered the questionnaires in 1969-70.
+We studied if their answers to the questions that concern physical capability were associated with hip fractures during a follow-up of 35 years for those 26-45 years when they completed the survey, and 20 years for those 46-65 years.

 Results